KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 }
 ```

-Last thing that I have captured is camera's communication with an update server:
+Last thing that I have captured is camera's communication with an update server:b

 ```
 /list HTTP/1.1